sbcrumb/Guardian/README.md

 Configure Guardian behavior and monitoring settings.

 - **Automatic update checking**: Automatically check for new releases when you open the app.
-Updates are never applied automatically, you will only be notified if a new version is available.
+Updates are never applied automatically, you will only be notified if a new version is available
 - **Default behavior for new devices**: Block new devices by default.
 Provides maximum security by requiring manual approval
 - **Show media thumbnails**: Display thumbnails for active streams
 - **Show background artwork**: Display background artwork for active streams
-- **Custom Plex web URL**: Custom URL for opening Plex content (e.g., https://app.plex.tv).
+- **Custom Plex web URL**: Custom URL or IP address for opening Plex content (e.g., https://app.plex.tv or https://plex.mydomain.com).
 Leave empty to use configured server settings
 - **Default page on startup**: Choose which page to display when the app loads
 - **Message**: Message shown when blocking streams
-- **Refresh interval**: Refresh interval for fetching session info and enforcing bans (seconds)
+- **Refresh interval**: Refresh interval for fetching session info and enforcing bans.
+This as no effect on the dashboard refresh rate. (default: `10` (seconds)
 - **Automatic device cleanup**: When enabled, devices that haven't streamed for the specified number of days will be automatically deleted and require approval again.
-You can specify the inactivity threshold below
+You can specify the inactivity threshold with the setting below
-- **Device inactivity threshold (days)**: Number of days a device can be inactive before it's automatically deleted. (default: `30`)
+- **Device inactivity threshold (days)**: Number of days a device can be inactive before it's automatically deleted. (default: `30` (days))

 ### Notification Settings